fluidos-project/fluidos-energy-predictor/README.md

 listed in the banlist.
 File paths must be specified from the root of the `data/gcd` folder.
 At the moment, skipping power curves from the `spec2008` dataset is not supported.

+## Real-time predictions

+The program can be used to make real-time predictions.
+To do so, run `python3 src/realtime.py`.
+The program will connect to the FLUIDOS Telemetry service and use the data to make predictions.
+The program will then start a Flask server that will serve the predictions as a JSON object.

+### Arguments

+- `--model, -m`: Specifies the model name.
+If unspecified, the user will be prompted to enter it.
+Default is `None`.
+- `--telemetry, -t`: Specifies the FLUIDOS Telemetry endpoint (i.e. `http://localhost:46405/metrics`).
+  This argument is mutually exclusive with `--debug`.
+- `--debug, -d`: Enables debug mode, which uses CPU and memory data from files.
+  This argument is mutually exclusive with `--telemetry`.
+  - `--cpufile`: Specifies the CPU data file.
+This argument is required in debug mode.
+Default is `None`.
+  - `--memfile`: Specifies the memory data file.
+This argument is required in debug mode.
+Default is `None`.
+- `--output_port, -p`: Specifies the output port for the Flask server.
+Default is `5000`.
+- `--truncate`: If this flag is set, the data will be truncated to the required length if it is longer.
+  If the data is shorter, keys will be aggressively deleted.
+This flag is used to automate the process of data parsing in the case of misaligned data.

+### Predictions

+The program works similarly to the training program.
+It will automatically load the model from the `models` folder, but this time, it will refuse to run if the model is not found.
+The program will then connect to the FLUIDOS Telemetry service (or, if in debug mode, expect CPU and memory data files **in Prometheus format**), and use the data to make predictions.
+The program will use the same power curve as the training program, which is expected to be found in the model folder.

 ## License

 This project is licensed under the Apache 2.0 License - see the [LICENCE](LICENCE) file for details.